the-teachingRSE-project/competencies/competencies.md

 e.g. setup of virtual machines on hypervisors or the planning and setup of compute server clusters for GPU based machine learning.
 As an interface between the researchers and the infrastructure, they take care of user management, access permissions, and configuration of required services, for example.

-#### Legal-RSE
-With the prevalence of software, we foresee the need for RSEs that specialize in legal questions around software.
-They are the go-to person for questions about licensing, mixing and matching of software as well as patenting or copyright.
-Further specialization in legal questions can be in the area of publication of research software, as this also requires knowledge about particular laws or regulatory frameworks concerning data protection, like the GDPR within the EU [@GDPR].
-Another area are legal aspects of cybersecurity and export control in science and research (see [@ExportControl] for Germany).
-They are able to communicate and collaborate with lawyers.

 #### Maintenance RSEs
 The constantly evolving software environment can hinder or prevent reproducibility.
 In this changing environment, a significant amount of effort in (research) software development